How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 How to choose pipes

 The main element of the system is the pipeline.
-For this reason, special attention is paid to the choice of pipes or drains, as they are more commonly called.
-Experts recommend paying attention to the following technical specifications.
+For this reason, special attention is paid to the choice of pipes or drains, as they are more often called.
+Experts recommend paying attention to the following technical parameters .

 Material

-Manufacturers offer products made of asbestos cement, polyethylene (with perforation) and polyvinyl chloride (perforation can be done by hand).
-Asbestos cement is the cheapest material.
-However, there are serious doubts about its environmental safety.
-Therefore, an increasing number of buyers opt for products made of durable plastic.
+Manufacturers offer products made from asbestos cement, polyethylene (with perforation) and polyvinyl chloride (you can do the perforation yourself).
+Asbestos cement is the most cheap material.
+However, serious doubts arise about its environmental safety.
+That's why everything larger number buyers opt for products made of durable plastic.

-Ready-made perforated drains are sold in a geotextile wrapper.
+Ready-made drains with perforation are sold wrapped in geofabric.
 Cheaper PVC pipes require additional processing - cuts are made in a checkerboard pattern up to 5 mm wide.
 Processing is carried out on both sides.
-The distance between the cuts is 50 centimeters.
-Additionally, you will need to purchase a geofabric to wrap the pipe before laying it in the ground.
-The fabric serves as a filter and prevents liquid dirt from clogging the perforated pipes.
+The distance between cuts is 50 centimeters.
+Additionally, you will need to purchase geofabric to wrap the pipe before laying it in the ground.
+The fabric serves as a filter and prevents clogging of perforated pipes liquid mud.

 Diameter